-Perhaps to ease relations between the Zimbabweans and the Chinese, the firms operate a dual form of administration with the Chinese running their own affairs in terms of staff management while the military take care of
+Perhaps to ease relations between the Zimbabweans and the Chinese, the firms operate a dual form of administration with the Chinese running their own affairs in terms of staff management while the military take care of security-related issues.

 The lack of transparency in the operations in the diamond fields is captured by the arrests of Centre for Research and Development (CRD) s Farai Maguwu a couple of years back (He was, however, part of a team that toured Chiadzwa recently).

 Maguwu said then: Whilst I cant commit myself to mentioning names, our observations indicate that some very senior military personnel and well-placed politicians are directly involved in (these Chinese mining) operations.

 The involvement of the army in diamond mining in Marange is the saddest thing that has happened to the find of the century.